KogovsekZan93/Physics/fit-differentiate-integrate/README.md

 The FitDifferentiateIntegrateTestScript script is the test script which can be used upon changing the code to check whether it still performs as intended.
-If there are no error messages after running the test script, it can be assumed, that the functions perform as intended.
+If there are no error messages after running the test script, it can be assumed that the functions perform as intended.

 # Subfunctions